 Have you lost your enthusiasm for working out in recent months?
 Don’t worry if you’re having a hard time!
 If you follow these recommendations, you’ll be back on track.

 What do you think?
-Please share your response in the comment below so others can benefit from your experience.
+Please share your response in the comment below such others can benefit from your experience.